cseanburns/semantic_web_development/src/p1-introduction-to-semantic-web-development.md

 ## About This Book

-This book works as a live document since I use it for my spring semester Semantic Web Development course.
+This book works is living document since I use it for my spring semester Semantic Web Development course.
 I will update the content as I teach it in order to address changes in the technology and to edit for clarity.

 This book is not a comprehensive introduction to semantic web development.